Service Detail

 Preconstruction priorities that shape the field outcome

-• Manage utility and access decisions with both uses in mind
+• Manage utility and access decisions with both office and warehouse uses in mind

 • Turn over the project ready for staffing and operational launch